 Question 6.
 Look again at the text that is on the Back Cover of the brochure.
 Based on that text, what image or images would you put on the back cover?
-You may draw or write your answer in words.
+You may do a drawing OR write your answer in words.
 Give reasons for your answer (in words).